Ladder match

-Origins
+Ladder matches are perceived as having greater level of realism than other types of wrestling performances, with some scholars arguing that the use of ladders serves to buttress the performances underlying themes of achievable masculinity.

+History

-The ladder match could have been invented by either Dan Kroffat of the Stampede Wrestling organization out of Calgary, Alberta, Canada or British wrestler Kendo Nagasaki.
+The ladder match could have been invented by either Dan Kroffat of the Stampede Wrestling organization from Calgary, Alberta, Canada or British wrestler Kendo Nagasaki.
 In September 1972, Stampede Wrestling held the first ever ladder match between Dan Kroffat and Tor Kamata, where the object to be grabbed was a wad of money.
-In 1987, Kendo Nagasaki competed in a "disco challenge" ladder match against Clive Myers on the popular World of Sport.
+In a match aired in 1987 but recorded in December 1986, Kendo Nagasaki competed in a "disco challenge" ladder match against Clive Myers on the popular World of Sport.
 The aim of this match was to retrieve a gold coloured disco record suspended above the ring.

 In July 1983, Stampede Wrestling held a ladder match in which Bret Hart faced off against Bad News Allen.
 Hart went on to join the World Wrestling Federation in 1984, and, in the early 1990s, suggested this type of match to promoter Vince McMahon, years before the gimmick achieved its eventual popularity.

 The first ever ladder match in the WWF, in which Hart defeated Shawn Michaels to retain the WWF Intercontinental Title, was held in Portland, ME on July 21, 1992.
-The match was taped for Coliseum Video and included on the 1993 VHS release "Smack 'Em Whack 'Em", but never aired on television and remained widely unseen until its inclusion on the 2007 The Ladder Match DVD and among the bonus material on the 2011 DVD and Blu-ray collection WWE's Greatest Rivalries: Shawn Michaels vs. Bret Hart.
+The match was taped for Coliseum Video and included on the 1993 VHS release Smack 'Em Whack 'Em, but never aired on television and remained widely unseen until its inclusion on the 2007 The Ladder Match DVD and among the bonus material on the 2011 DVD and Blu-ray collection WWE's Greatest Rivalries: Shawn Michaels vs. Bret Hart.
 The two performers tell interviewer Jim Ross how the match was planned along with an intended ladder rematch that never materialized.

-Ladder matches in World Wrestling Federation/Entertainment/WWE

-Many ladder matches, while not officially recognized by WWE, have taken place at house shows.
-Ten featured Razor Ramon retaining the Intercontinental Championship against Shawn Michaels months before their WrestleMania X encounter.
-Another featured Razor Ramon winning the same title from Jeff Jarrett in Montreal in 1995, only to lose it back to Jarrett two nights later, as part of a series of nine unrecognized ladder matches the two had.
-Another featured Jeff Hardy retaining his World Heavyweight Championship against CM Punk in Denver, Co in 2009.
-Three ladder matches took place at consecutive house shows in 2006, where each saw Jeff Hardy defend his Intercontinental Championship.
-The first of these three saw Shelton Benjamin, Johnny Nitro, and Carlito as contenders.
-The next two nights did not feature Benjamin as he was too injured to participate.

-Similar to a Stairway to Hell match, during Triple H and Kevin Nash's ladder match, a sledgehammer was hung above the ring.
-The first participant to retrieve it could use it as a weapon.
-The only ways to win the match were by pinfall or submission.